-Elddis, together with its suppliers is continually undertaking extensive research into testing, remedial work procedures and materials such as sealants, adhesives, gaskets and tapes.
+Elddis, together with its suppliers is continually undertaking extensive research into testing, remedial work procedures and materials such as structural bonding adhesive, gaskets and tapes.
 If for any reason your new motorhome is damaged or requires remedial work then only an approved Elddis Retailer or Service Centre should undertake such work.

-All such work should be undertaken using only approved Elddis genuine parts, recommended sealant and following Elddis procedures.
+All such work must be undertaken using only approved Elddis genuine parts, recommended structural bonding adhesive and following Elddis procedures.
 Elddis will also undertake to supply certain specialist repairers with the necessary spare parts.
 In this case, your selected repairer must contact the PARTS DEPARTMENT with all enquiries.